 Minimalism is a lifestyle you may have heard about.
 It is about defining what you need to feel happy, healthy and aligned.
-At Suzi’s Lavender, we follow a PURE.SIMPLE.REAL mantra.
-To us it means having fewer things, placing greater value on the things we do have, and on living a more intentional life.
+At Suzi’s Lavender, we follow a PURE.SIMPLE.REAL guidelines.
+To us, it means having fewer things, placing greater value on the things we do have, and on living a more intentional life.
 If you ever feel like you are collapsing under the burden of irrelevant stuff, maybe you would be open to hearing a few tips from the minimalist lifestyle?
 Here are a few things to think about as you get started.

 Only do it if it aligns with your goals

 Beginning to live a more simple life with fewer things may take months or years to achieve.
 Take time to think it over.
 Is your intention to have peace of mind?
 To have fewer distractions?
 To have less of an impact on the natural world, and to have more clarity about what matters?
 Imagine having less clutter in your work and living spaces!!
 Define for yourself what minimalism offers you and make your goals based on that.

 Be honest with yourself about the difficulty of this challenge

 We are living in a fast-paced, rapidly shifting society that encourages the accumulation of objects.
 Extricating oneself from the consumption-centric culture can be a challenge.
 Accept that this won’t be easy, but keep focused on why you’re doing it and how it will improve your life.
 Consider slowing your life down by growing some of your own foods, allowing yourself and your kids to feel bored, read from a “real” book that you checked out from the library and then maybe keep a journal about your process.
 Getting your family involved can be a wonderful way to stay determined and be creative about ways to minimize.